The move away from agriculture

 While manufacturing is the largest component of industry in India in terms of value added to the economy, it is now in decline, having hit its peak in the 1980s.
 This is substantially different from the trajectory of Bangladesh, for instance, where the manufacturing boom continues to drive growth.

 The engine of growth within industry in India has not been manufacturing, but construction.
 The share of the construction industry in national gross value added has doubled in fifty years.
-Construction added close to 60 million jobs in the last five decades; more than one in ten Indian workers is a construction worker.
+Construction added roughly 60 million jobs in the last five decades; more than one in ten Indian workers is a construction worker[5].

 The services boom

 The majority of the value added in the Indian economy now comes from the services sector, even as the sector employs less than a third of the workforce.
-India's services boom is driven by real estate, financial services and professional services including software and information technology, legal and accounting services.
-Together they employ only 6% of the national workforce, but contribute 28% to India's economy[5].

 Real estate, for instance, has a 0.2% share in India's employment.
 But it contributes 7% to the gross value added in the economy.
 Financial services, which includes banking, insurance, and investment services, employ 1% of the workforce but contribute 6% to the economy.